onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "No army can withstand the strength of an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/2302-no-army-can-withstand-the-strength-of-an-idea-whose)

 ██████████████████████████████████████████████████████████████████
+# SECTION: Evolution's Arrow
+██████████████████████████████████████████████████████████████████

+> "We start with observations, and if the evolving cosmos has an observed direction, rejecting that view is clearly nonempirical.
+There need not necessarily be a knowable end point, but there may be an arrow." - [Harold J. Morowitz](https://emersongreenblog.wordpress.com/2019/10/23/thomas-nagels-natural-teleology/#:~:text=We%20start%20with%20observations%2C%20and%20if%20the%20evolving%20cosmos%20has%20an%20observed%20direction%2C%20rejecting%20that%20view%20is%20clearly%20nonempirical.%20There%20need%20not%20necessarily%20be%20a%20knowable%20end%20point%2C%20but%20there%20may%20be%20an%20arrow.)

+> "It is conceivable, however that life may have larger role to play than we have yet imagined.
+Life may succeed against all odds in molding the universe to its own purpose." - [Freeman Dyson](https://www.geocities.ws/johnpaily2002/secret34.htm#:~:text=It%20is%20conceivable%2C%20however%20that%20life%20may%20have%20larger%20role%20to%20play%20than%20we%20have%20yet%20imagined.%20Life%20may%20succeed%20against%20all%20odds%20in%20molding%20the%20universe%20to%20its%20own%20purpose.)

+> "We now see how it is possible for the universe to increase both organization and entropy at the same time.
+The optimistic and pessimistic arrows of time can co-exist: the universe can display creative unidirectional progress even in the face of the second law." - [Paul Davies](https://www.icr.org/article/819/383#:~:text=We%20now%20see%20how%20it%20is%20possible%20for%20the%20universe%20to%20increase%20both%20organization%20and%20entropy%20at%20the%20same%20time.%20The%20optimistic%20and%20pessimistic%20arrows%20of%20time%20can%20co%2Dexist%3A%20the%20universe%20can%20display%20creative%20unidirectional%20progress%20even%20in%20the%20face%20of%20the%20second%20law.)

+> "If one can speak of a cosmic war.. it's a war between monotony and novelty, between stasis and creativity.
+And in this war, our side is not destined to lose.
+If we choose to apply our unique capacity to create explanatory knowledge, we could win." - [David Deutsch](https://www.thealternative.org.uk/dailyalternative/2019/10/21/be-a-citizen-of-the-universe#:~:text=If%20one%20can,we%20could%20win.)

+> "As natural selection pumps information from the inanimate world into life, nature begins modeling itself, encoding its own structure, and the universe begins to wake up.
+We are the cosmos come alive.
+Not metaphorically, but literally." - [Bobby Azarian]()

+██████████████████████████████████████████████████████████████████
 # SECTION: God & Religion